codice/ddf/httpproxy/README.md

 ## Introduction
 This project uses sets up an http/https proxy using Apache Camel inside an OSGi bundle that can be run on an OSGi 4.2+ container.

-Additionally, it builds a feature application (kar) that can be deployed to an Apache Karaf (http://karaf.apache.org/) server which contains all of the necessary dependencies.
-This application install has been tested with Apache Karaf 2.3.2.

 ## Building
 ### What you need ###